 Sending unsolicited spam emails in the hope of generating new business was not something we’ve ever recommended but we should be sending emails to our present and past customers.

 For most businesses once the initial product is sold or the service completed there should be more you can offer such as add on services, maintenance plans or a product upgrades.
-In fact a lot of business models are based on the initial product or service being free or sold at cost and then more premium products and services are sold off the back fo that once a relationship has been developed.
+In fact a lot of business models are based on the initial product or service being free or sold at cost and then more premium products and services are sold once a relationship has been developed.
 And because you are sending to customers who have already bought from you they will trust you and be more inclined to read your emails and purchase from you again.

 So here are 6 tips you can implement to start using email to re-market to your past customers and generate a valuable extra revenue stream for your business: